aurorascharff/rsc-workshop/STEPS-6h.md

 - CRUD app for managing contacts: quick demo
 - We have no JS here in this app.
 Turn off js.
 Show SSR in console.
 - Introduce the structure and the components: remember dynamic route
 - Nested layouts: state in the url, users will always see the same thing.
 Benefits?
+Shareable, reloadable, bookmarkable.
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo disappearing.
 Hvem har brukt tailwind før?
 - Introduce the cva() library
 - Vi skal bli bedre kjent med dette over workshoppen, poenget er at vi skal lage noe som fungerer uten å bruke for mye tid på css og html